taiga-programming/intro/README.md

 ## I'm a taiga, Developer !!

 - 🌱 I’m currently learning typescript seriosuly 🤣
-- 🥅 2021 Goals:  finish up a persnonal development and contribute opensurce project
+- 🥅 2021 Goals:  finish up a persnonal development and contribute Open Source projects
 - ⚡ Fun fact: I like to do a Yoga and watching a Youtube